rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 abstract fault tree, such that the presence of the abstract subtree in the input guarantees the failure, then we can modify the grammar such that this abstract subtree is always present.
-That is, for any input from such a grammar, at least one instance of the abstract failure iducing subtree will be present.
+That is, for any input from such a grammar, at least one instance of the abstract failure inducing subtree will be present.
 This is fairly easy to do if the generated tree contains a nonterminal of the same kind as that of the characterizing node.
 Simply replace that node with the characterizing node, and fill in the